adamhorden/Infrastructure-Projects/electrics.md

 On todo list
 ============

-- Get 3phase forom DB1 to DB2 to complete 3 phase work
+- Get 3phase from DB1 to DB2 to complete 3 phase work
 - Put new light up in CNC room
 - Put light(s) up in weldy area
 - Finish sockets in weldy